-We, LIN, TSAI-RONG and LIN, KAI-MIN, being two of the directors of CYMAO HOLDINGS BERHAD, do hereby state that, in the opinion of the directors, the accompanying financial statements set out on pages 30 to 80 are drawn up in accordance with the Financial Reporting Standards and the Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2011 and of their financial performance and the cash flows for the year then ended.
+We, LIN, KAI-MIN and LIN, KAI-HSUAN, being two of the directors of CYMAO HOLDINGS BERHAD, do hereby state that, in the opinion of the directors, the accompanying financial statements set out on pages 28 to 85 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2012 and of their financial performance and cash flows for the year then ended.

-The information set out in Note 36 to the financial statements have been prepared in accordance with the Guidance on Special Matter No. 1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosure Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, as issued by the Malaysian Institute of Accountants.
+The information set out in Note 34 to the financial statements have been prepared in accordance with the Guidance on Special Matter No. 1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosure Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, as issued by the Malaysian Institute of Accountants.

-Signed on behalf of the Board in accordance with a resolution of the directors dated 14 April 2012.
+Signed on behalf of the Board in accordance with a resolution of the directors dated 20 April 2013.

-LIN, TSAI-RONG LIN, KAI-MIN
+LIN, KAI-MIN LIN, KAI-HSUAN